Skelton Transmitting Station

-The Skelton Transmitting Station is a radio transmitter site at near Skelton, Cumbria, England, about 5 mi north-west of Penrith, run by Babcock International and owned by the Ministry of Defence.
-Shortwave broadcasts from this station ended on 30 March 2023, replaced by Woofferton.
-Skelton's lattice mast is the tallest structure in the UK.
+The Skelton Transmitting Station is a radio transmitter site at near Skelton, Cumbria, England, about 5 mi north-west of Penrith.
+It is operated by Babcock International and owned by the Ministry of Defence.
+Shortwave broadcasts from the station ended on 30 March 2023, with services transferred to Woofferton.
+At 365 m, Skelton's lattice mast is the tallest structure in the United Kingdom.

 History

 Construction

 The site was built by J. L. Eve Construction during the Second World War, for long-distance short-wave transmissions, across Europe.

 Transmissions

-In 1946, the BBC was heralding the site as being "the World's largest and most powerful (shortwave) radio station".
+In 1946 the BBC described the site as "the World's largest and most powerful (shortwave) radio station".

-The main purpose of it was shortwave broadcasting.
-The site was capable of Digital Radio Mondiale (DRM) on at least 3955 kHz and 3975 kHz (75m broadcast band) beamed at 121° towards Germany and Central Europe.
-On AM the frequencies of 5995 kHz and 6195 kHz (49m broadcast band) and 9410 kHz (31m broadcast band) and 12095 kHz (25m broadcast band) were known.
+Its primary function was shortwave broadcasting.
+The station was capable of Digital Radio Mondiale (DRM) transmission on at least 3955 kHz and 3975 kHz (75m broadcast band), beamed at 121° towards Germany and Central Europe.
+Known AM frequencies included 5995 kHz and 6195 kHz (49-metre band), 9410 kHz (31-metre band), and 12095 kHz (25-metre band).

-A Royal Navy very low frequency (VLF) transmitter is also located there.
+A Royal Navy very low frequency (VLF) transmitter is also located on the site.
 It is used to transmit encrypted orders to submarines, including the Trident SLBM fleet.
-It uses as its aerial a 365-metre (1,198 foot) high guyed steel lattice mast, which is insulated against ground and is the tallest structure in the UK.
-The transmitter went into service in 2001.
+Its aerial is a 365 m guyed steel lattice mast, insulated from the ground and the tallest structure in the United Kingdom.
+The transmitter entered service in 2001.